overwolf/overwolf.github.io/docs/api/overwolf-io.md

 ## Sample app

-In our [APIs sample apps repository](https://github.com/overwolf/apis-sample-apps), you can find and download a sample app that demonstrate the usage in the IO API:
+In our [APIs sample apps repository](https://github.com/overwolf/apis-sample-apps), you can find and download a sample app that demonstrates the usage in the IO API:

-* The `io-sample` - Demonstrates how to open and load a file to your app, Display it, Add some content to it and Write it back to the file.
+* The `io-sample` - Demonstrates how to open and load a file to your app, Display it, Add some content, and Write it back to the file.

 It's a great place to get started - All the samples in this repository are built with JS code and demonstrate primary usage in the API.